Cherry Tree Root Growth

 We have three flowering cherry trees in our section.
-They appear to be sending out roots which are coming up in other parts of the garden.
-What is the best way to stop this happening?
-Will they cause any damage to our new drive?
-And does cutting them back have any effect on the trees?
+They appear to be sending out roots to other parts of the garden.
+How can we stop this?
+Will they damage to our new drive?
+And does cutting them back affect the trees?

 It is quite common for some cherry trees (depending on the root stock they are grafted on), to have suckers or vegetative growth emerging from near ground level and sometimes from the roots of the cherry tree.